 While Dubai is not the capital of the United Arab Emirates (UAE), Abu Dhabi is, do not underestimate this towering city's ability to take you to new heights.
 People often stop in Dubai for a layover, which is a shame as it has so much more to offer than just shopping and beautiful skyscrapers.
-So if you have 2 or more days in Dubai coming up, then look no further than this itinerary for some ideas on how to make the most of your time there.
+So if you have two, three or 4 days in Dubai (or more!) coming up, then look no further than this itinerary for some ideas on how to make the most of your time there.

 Dubai is a city of ambition, remarkable growth and maybe a little megalomania as well.
 It attracts many tourists every year for several different reasons.
 Whether it's to see the tallest building in the world (the Burj Khalifa), go on a desert safari or explore its many various souks (marketplaces), you can count on not getting bored here.

 This 2 Days in Dubai Itinerary focuses on the downtown area of the city and its creative side.
 It also includes some shopping in Deira exploring its different souks on the first day.